yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS student guide - Continuous delivery in VSTS and Azure.md

 ### Customer needs

-1. Be able to automatically and continuously deploy new software builds to the Azure App Service web app
+1. Be able to automatically and continuously deploy new software builds to the Azure App Service web app.

-2. Ensure that continuously deployed builds to the cloud do not interfere with the production copy of the solution
+2. Ensure that continuously deployed builds to the cloud do not interfere with the production copy of the solution.

-3. Identify an automated way of deploying to different environments for "development," "test," and "production" so that changes or deployments to one environment do not affect the others
+3. Identify an automated way of deploying to different environments for "development," "test," and "production" so that changes or deployments to one environment do not affect the others.

-4. Configure the automated builds to first require that a full series of unit tests pass before a deployment is started
+4. Configure the automated builds to first require that a full series of unit tests pass before a deployment is started.

-5. Provide a search feature and visual dashboard for the application logs so the developers can more quickly resolve help desk tickets
+5. Provide a search feature and visual dashboard for the application logs so the developers can more quickly resolve help desk tickets.

-6. Enhance the logged data from the front-end website to give the developers a more complete picture of the application's performance and behavior
+6. Enhance the logged data from the front-end website to give the developers a more complete picture of the application's performance and behavior.

-    - Browser information such as browser page load time and user activity per page
+    - Browser information such as browser page load time and user activity per page.

-    - Application dependency metrics such as request times and request failures for communication with the database or other services
+    - Application dependency metrics such as request times and request failures for communication with the database or other services.

-7. Implement proactive diagnostics to generate automatic alerts for unusual application behavior including aberrant request response time, dependency response time, and page load time
+7. Implement proactive diagnostics to generate automatic alerts for unusual application behavior including aberrant request response time, dependency response time, and page load time.

 ### Customer objections

 1. We do not want to be locked in to a specific source control repository.
 We are evaluating GitHub and Visual Studio Team Services and need to be able to change between them without frustrating rework.

-2. We do not want the developers to be able to make changes to the Azure resources even though they will have access to make source code changes
+2. We do not want the developers to be able to make changes to the Azure resources even though they will have access to make source code changes.

 3. If developers can deploy directly to the cloud, will that expose us to the same quality problems we had before when untested code was promoted to production?